BN-Pool: Bayesian Nonparametric Pooling for Graphs: Abstract

 \section{Abstract}

-We introduce BN-Pool, the first clustering-based pooling method for Graph Neural Networks (GNNs) that adaptively determines the number of supernodes in a coarsened graph.
-By leveraging a Bayesian non-parametric framework, BN-Pool employs a generative model capable of partitioning graph nodes into an unbounded number of clusters.
-During training, we learn the node-to-cluster assignments by combining the supervised loss of the downstream task with an unsupervised auxiliary term, which encourages the reconstruction of the original graph topology while penalizing unnecessary proliferation of clusters.
-This adaptive strategy allows BN-Pool to automatically discover an optimal coarsening level, offering enhanced flexibility and removing the need to specify sensitive pooling ratios.
-We show that BN-Pool achieves superior performance across diverse benchmarks.
+We introduce BN-Pool, the first clustering-based pooling method for Graph Neural Networks that adaptively determines the number of supernodes in a coarsened graph.
+BN-Pool leverages a generative model based on a Bayesian nonparametric framework for partitioning graph nodes into an unbounded number of clusters.
+During training, the node-to-cluster assignments are learned by combining the supervised loss of the downstream task with an unsupervised auxiliary term, which encourages the reconstruction of the original graph topology while penalizing unnecessary proliferation of clusters.
+By automatically discovering the optimal coarsening level for each graph, BN-Pool preserves the performance of soft-clustering pooling methods while avoiding their typical redundancy by learning compact pooled graphs.
+The code is available at \url{https://github.com/NGMLGroup/Bayesian-Nonparametric-Graph-Pooling}.